solracarias/Workshop_EEG_LAB_2026/Genome_assembly/tutorial_genome_assembly_and_QC.md

 ### 1. Run Genomescope

-* Genomescope can be used to estimate genome size from short read data:
+* Genomescope can be used to estimate genome size from short read data or long read data:
 	+ [Genomescope](http://genomescope.org/genomescope2.0/)

 * To run Genomescope, first you need to generate a Jellyfish histogram.